Whyalla

 Whyalla has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-The local infrastructure's performance is significantly influenced by changes to it.
-AreaSearch has identified a total of 22 projects that are likely to impact the area.
-Notable projects include Sunrise Christian School Expansion, Whyalla Beach Splash & Play Plaza, SA Housing Trust Whyalla Housing Project - 46 New Homes, and Whyalla Secondary College.
-The following list details those projects most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects likely to affect the area.
+Notable ones are Sunrise Christian School Expansion, Whyalla Beach Splash & Play Plaza, Whyalla Steelworks Green Steel Transformation, and SA Housing Trust Whyalla Housing Project - 46 New Homes.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.